 Voting rights and process with regard to the election of member and independent directors are set forth in the FHLB Act and FHFA regulations.
 For the election of both member directors and independent directors, each eligible member institution is entitled to cast one vote for each share of capital stock that it was required to hold as of the record date; however, the number of votes that each institution may cast for each directorship cannot exceed the average number of shares of capital stock that were required to be held by all member institutions located in that state on the record date.
-The only matter submitted to a vote of shareholders in 2016 was the election of certain member and independent directorships and three open independent directorships for 2017 designated by the FHFA.
+The only matter submitted to a vote of shareholders in 2016 was the election of certain member and independent directors, which occurred in the fourth quarter of 2016 as described above.
+We conducted this election to fill three open member directorships and three open independent directorships for 2017 designated by the FHFA.
 In 2016, the nomination and election of member directors was conducted by mail.
 No meeting of the members was held in regard to the election.
-Our Board does not solicit proxies, nor are eligible member institutions about the results of the election, including the votes cast, was reported in an 8-K filed on November 9, 2016, as amended by an 8-K/A filed on December 19, 2016.
+Our Board does not solicit proxies, nor are eligible member institutions permitted to solicit or use proxies to cast their votes in an election for member or independent directors.
+Information about the results of the election, including the votes cast, was reported in an 8-K filed on November 9, 2016, as amended by an 8-K/A filed on December 19, 2016.